407-610-2417

 Monitor Data in Google Search Console

 The other section worth looking at is the Enhancements tab.
 That’s where you’ll see the types of structured data Google has detected.
 Each one will show a status: valid, warning, or error.
-If you aim to get featured in AI overviews, these need to be marked as valid.
+If you aim to rank in AI overviews, these need to be marked as valid.

 Types of Structured Data Google has Detected

-Enhance Your AI Overview Mentions with Strong SEO Optimization
+Enhance Your AI Citations with Strong SEO Optimization

-That said, if you’re looking to improve your digital marketing and SEO efforts or adapt them for better results, our team at SeoProfy offers AI SEO services.
-We create personalized strategies that go hand-in-hand with new advancements and can help you stay visible in the AI-driven search landscape.
+That said, if you’re looking to improve your digital marketing and SEO efforts and adapt them for better results, consider our AI SEO services.
+We create personalized strategies that go hand-in-hand with new advancements and can help you stay visible in this evolving AI search landscape.